HL7NZ/cca/input/pagecontent/index.md

 # CCA Implementation Guide

 ### Background
-This Implementation Guide describes the representaton of cancer treatment regimens (primarily chemotherapy created by the cancer Control Agency)
+This Implementation Guide describes the representaton of cancer treatment regimens (primarily chemotherapy created by the Cancer Control Agency)

 It defines profiles on [PlanDefinition](http://hl7.org/fhir/plandefinition.html) and [ActivityDefinition](http://hl7.org/fhir/activitydefinition.html) resource types.

-These are complex resource types, and have been constrained for this purpose.
+These are complex resource types, and have been significantly constrained for this usage.
 In particular, the ['action'](http://hl7.org/fhir/plandefinition-definitions.html#PlanDefinition.action) element of the PlanDefinion resource is used in a specific manner.
 It has 4 levels of nesting.

 * The top level represents regimen options.
 This allows there to be different 'versions' of the regimen to be selected based on trigger criteria within the action.
 In this IG, only a single version is supported, but the pattern is maintained to suport future enhancement.
-* The next level represents the parts of the regimen.
+* The second level represents the parts of the regimen.
 In this IG, only a single part is supported, but the pattern is maintained to suport future enhancement.
-* The next level represents the different defined cycles that are included in each regimen.
-Each cycle type will have a separate action element.
-A single cycle may repeat multiple times
+* The third level represents the different defined cycles that are included in each regimen.
+Each cycle type will have a separate action element at this level.
+A single cycle may repeat multiple times.
-* The third level represents the components of a single cycle - for example each drug will have a separate action element that describes the rules for administration.
-In most cases, a third level action will contain a reference (via canonical url) to a separate ActivityDefinition resource (commonly contained within the PlanDefinition).
-This resource provides the detailed information to allow a client system to generate the particular 'action ' resources if needed - for example a MedicationRequest resource for a drug administration.
+* The fourth level represents the components of a single cycle - for example each drug will have a separate action element that describes the rules for administration.
+In most cases, a fourth level action will contain a reference (via canonical url) to a separate ActivityDefinition resource (commonly contained within the PlanDefinition).
+This resource provides the detailed information to allow a client system to generate the particular 'action ' resources if needed - for example a [MedicationRequest](http://hl7.org/fhir/medicationrequest.html) resource for a drug administration.

 Refer to the spec for details on how a client might consume a PlanDefinition.

 ### Examples
-Examples are found at the top of each resource.
+Examples are found at the top of each resource, and listed in the [artifact index](artifacts.html).

 ### Using this guide

 * The [Profiles](profiles.html) tab contains the profiles defined by this IG
 * The [Extensions](extensions.html) tab contains the Extension Definition resources defined by this IG
 * [Terminology]() has the ValueSets and CodeSystems
-* [Artfact Index](artifacts.html) has a list of all artofacts (including Profiles and Extensions)
+* [Artifact Index](artifacts.html) has a list of all artifacts (including Examples, Profiles and Extensions)
-* The will be an API tab to describe the external interface supported by the system, if any.
+* There will be an API tab to describe the external interface supported by the system.
 It is also feasible to 'bundle' the resources into a separate package for direct distribution to specific clients.